-In the 2017-2018 academic year, 86% of our graduates reached their intended first destinations.
-Graduates of Illinois Tech pursue a wide variety of industries and positions in leading companies and organizations and Career Services strongly believes that engaging in internships, research, study abroad, and student organizations are practices that lead to post-graduation success.
-For additional information or questions, please contact Illinois Tech Career Services.
+Graduates of Illinois Tech pursue a wide variety of industries and positions in leading companies and organizations, and Career Services strongly believes that engaging in internships, research, study abroad, and student organizations are practices that lead to post-graduation success.
+For additional information or questions, please get in touch with Illinois Tech Career Services.

 Armour College of Engineering has been educating world-class engineers since the university’s founding in 1890.
 As a twenty-first-century engineering student, you'll learn the principles of your profession and work in an interdisciplinary environment that emphasizes hands-on learning, teamwork, and leadership, all through the lens our four engineering themes—water, health, energy, and security—that highlight issues vital today and in the future.
 At Armour College you will be prepared to apply what you’ve learned in the classroom to complex problems facing today’s global society.

 The College of Architecture at Illinois Institute of Technology builds on a legacy of disciplined experimentation in materials and technologies to educate and inspire the next generation of architects and landscape architects.
 From its landmark campus and home at S. R. Crown Hall, IIT Architecture champions an interdisciplinary approach to education and research that is simultaneously local and global in its impact.
 IIT Architecture students are educated to address complex, contemporary challenges of designing and constructing across all scales.
 Both faculty and students enjoy a longstanding relationship with professional practice in Chicago, a city with a vibrant history of innovation in architecture, design, landscape architecture, and urbanism.